==================

 • Harris’s Sparrow.

-• Black-Bellied Whistling Duck.
+• Black-bellied whistling Duck.

 6. Blackwater River State Park